 Article 5 of 5: Real Estate As An Investment Option

-The previous blog outlined the Advantages of Owning Private Real Estate.
-In summary, versus public securities, investors in private offerings will likely capture higher yields, realize a greater percentage of investment performance, and sometimes reap greater tax advantages as well.
+Our previous blog in this series outlined the Advantages of Owning Private Real Estate.
+In summary, investors in private offerings will likely capture higher yields, realize less volatility, and have greater diversification benefits than public securities.

-are relatively small, narrowly focused, and riskier investments.
+Private Placements are relatively small, narrowly focused, and riskier investments.
 They may be for new development, renovation projects or even rehabilitating distressed properties.
-Utmost care must be taken to evaluate the sponsors, the strategy and track records.
-There are no liquidity windows, and in some cases no income distributions.
+Utmost care must be taken to evaluate the managers, strategy and track records.
+There are no liquidity windows and in some cases no income distributions.
 They bring the higher Accredited Investor standard, which is for millionaires or exceptionally high earners.

-(or DST’s) are designed to accept 1031 Tax-free Property Exchange proceeds.
-Current tax law allows real estate sellers to defer capital gains by reinvesting all proceeds, with no lower percentage of debt.
-DST’s accept these proceeds into managed real estate with no more than 2,000 Accredited Investors, and may be illiquid for 10 years or more.
+Delaware Statutory Trusts (or DSTs) are designed to accept 1031 Tax-free Property Exchange proceeds.
+Current tax law allows real estate sellers to defer capital gains by reinvesting all proceeds into a replacement property, or DST that owns replacement properties.
+DSTs may be illiquid for 10 years or more.
 They are also only available to Accredited Investors.

 If you’re interested in learning more, reach out to us about your situation.

 1 Registered Representatives that work through Broker/Dealers are entitled to charge these commissions, which are usually in the 6% – 7% range.
 Investment Advisors, who are held to a Fiduciary Standard, do not charge commissions for investments.

 To start from the beginning of our series: